 “Different” and “new” are far too abstract to tell you much.
 I’m finding more precise words as I gain a deeper understanding of the value I find in (re)reading these books, which I began exploring in the following:

-Now about that shift in intention I mentioned in the first paragraph: I intend to read at least one classic title per month.
+I intend to read at least one classic title per month.
 I intend to explore what each gives me to think about how to live, and I intend to continue exploring and writing about it on this blog.

 I will also continue reading contemporary books and writing about them here.
 I’ve found that conversations about the value of reading classics are enriched and deepened through comparison.
 For me, it’s not an either read classics/or read contemporary.
 I’m not interested in privileging one over the other or setting up binaries or defining what is literary art vs. what is not.
 I’m assuming books still in print and widely read are classics and exploring what I value in them that may be of interest to other readers.
 As for contemporary books, I’m interested in exploring how they help me think about the world I’m living in right now.
 I’m happy to leave the task of assessing their merit as art objects to future generations.